xlcnd/isbnlib/README.rst

 -----------------

-The library implements a very simple API with sensible defaults, but there are cases that need you attention (see case 3 below).
+The library implements a very simple API with sensible defaults, but there are cases that need your attention (see case 3 below).